juanartiandy/Project1/README.md

 **STEP 2 - Data Cleanup**

 I used PostgreSQL to cleanup the data.
 I utilized SELECT, FROM, ILIKE, CASE, WHEN, THEN, OR, END AS, UNION ALL, IS, IS NOT, ORDER BY, SubQuery, etc to proccess the data.
 After the data has been cleaned, I extracted it to a CSV file.
+You can access the SQL file ini here > https://github.com/juanartiandy/Project1/blob/main/skillquery_data_cleanup.sql

 **STEP 3 - Dashboard Creation**